cs-uob/COMS10014/docs/materials.md

 You may bring up to one side A4 of original handwritten notes.

-## Week 3, Workshop 10 on Thursday 26 November
+## Week 3, Workshop 10 on Thursday 26 October

   - Topic: relations
   - [lecture notes](https://uob.sharepoint.com/teams/UnitTeams-COMS10014-2023-24-TB-1-A/Class%20Materials/notes/10-relations.pdf)